-- Provide adequate food, clothing and shelter. - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate care-givers); or - Ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+- Provide adequate food, clothing and shelter (including exclusion from home or abandonment). - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate care-givers)

+• Ensure access to appropriate medical care or treatment.

+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.